menu icon

 Serving suggestions

-This leftover turkey vegetable soup can be served with a dollop of sour cream (or drizzle of lemon juice) or splash of cream (half-fat/single).
+This easy vegetable and turkey soup can be served with a dollop of sour cream (or drizzle of lemon juice) or splash of cream (half-fat/single).
 I like to garnish it with freshly chopped parsley and serve with bread and butter.
+Also delicious with garlic bread

 Variations

-This easy leftover turkey soup with vegetables can be adapted to suit your preference and to include other Holiday leftovers.
+This quick and easy turkey vegetable soup can be adapted to suit your preference and to include other Holiday leftovers.
 You can add the following:

 • Ham or bacon: chop and add towards the end of cooking.